Thienothiophene

 In organic chemistry, thienothiophene is any of several compounds consisting of two fused thiophene rings.
 They have the molecular formula C_{6}H_{4}S_{2}.
 Three constitutional isomers have been synthesized: thieno[3,2-b]thiophene, thieno[2,3-b]thiophene, and thieno[3,4-b]thiophene.
 The other isomer features S(IV) and is less stable.
 Thieno[2,3-b]thiophene was the first member of the series to be isolated.
 It was obtained in very low yield upon heating citric acid, a source of a six-carbon linear chain, with P_{4}S_{10}.
 More efficient syntheses of this and the other two stable thienothiophenes involve cyclization reactions of substituted thiophenes.

 Three thienothiophenes, being aromatic and bicyclic, are often compared to naphthalene.
-They are the topic of academic research.
-They have no commercial applications nor are they or their derivatives found naturally.
+They and their benzo derivatives are the topic of research in molecular electronics.
+They nor their derivatives are found naturally.